Windsor Gardens

 Windsor Gardens is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Windsor Gardens has a high level of cultural diversity, with 40.7% of its population born overseas and 38.6% speaking a language other than English at home.
-Christianity is the predominant religion in Windsor Gardens, comprising 40.2% of the population.
-However, there is an overrepresentation in the 'Other' category, making up 5.4% compared to the regional average of 1.8%.
+Windsor Gardens has high cultural diversity, with 40.7% of its population born overseas and 38.6% speaking a language other than English at home.
+Christianity is the main religion in Windsor Gardens, comprising 40.2% of the population.
+The most notable overrepresentation is in the 'Other' category, which makes up 5.4% of the population compared to 1.8% across Greater Adelaide.

 Frequently Asked Questions - Diversity